Skip to content

 This beautiful ridge hike between Santa Cruz and San Marcos is one of our two or three favourite hikes on the lake.
 The entire walk from Santa Cruz to San Marcos takes 2-3 hours and offers a superb combination of spectacular views, mild inclines and rural life.

-Trail between Santa Cruz and Jaibalito
+Trail between Tzununa and Jaibalito

 From Jaibalito, it takes 20-30 minutes to hike to Santa Cruz la Laguna (up and over a hill) or, in the other direction, 1-1.5 hrs to walk to Tzununá.
 After Tzununá, you follow a dusty road back from the water for 30 minutes to San Marcos so many people choose to take a tuk tuk or lancha from there instead.

 There have been occasional robberies on this trail so we recommend hiking in a group and not carrying any valuables with you.
+For a GPS track and even more hiking options around the lake, check out our Guide to Hiking on Lake Atitlan.

 If you aren’t keen on working out your own transportation or following a GPS track, you can sign up for a scenic 4-hr hike ridge hike on the crater rim above Santa Cruz la Laguna.
 The tour starts in Panajachel but you could meet them in Santa Cruz.
 The hike will take you past a sacred Mayan site before finishing in the traditional town of Sololá with lunch at a local comedor.